Seven Complications of Hypertension

 However, there are some prescriptions that you should know about.
 Some drugs used to control hypertension can noticeably reduce the symptoms of diseases like hypertensive retinopathy.

-Regular visits to your doctor and getting the right tests done is important.
+It’s important to visit your doctor regularly and get the right tests done.
 They can detect irregularities in your blood pressure early on.

 It’s vital to pay attention.
 This is especially true when it starts to show up with problems in other parts of your body.